oskarth/perturbation/README.md

 - check where we are talking about initial cond c(0)=0
 - check e, define for mathrm{e} \e?

+write complete sentences. dont' use so many :, and use comma and period appropriately in equations.

 ## Misc

 To generate references, do a multi-pass.